-- A wrong tax tracking type included in a health insurance company contribution.
+- A wrong tax tracking type is included in a health insurance company contribution.
 This is a common scenario where organizational owners or HRs have to think of adjusting the payroll liabilities in QuickBooks 2015 or later versions

 - There are instances where a company has to stop future paychecks for some employees.
 In that case, the payroll liabilities need to be adjusted accordingly.
-You may need to adjust year to date (YTD) wages or addition or deduction to be made based on the situation.
+You may need to adjust year-to-date (YTD) wages or addition or deduction to be made based on the situation.

 - Making adjustments is yet again an important step to be taken by employers when it comes to increasing or decreasing the payroll amount for company contribution items, including HSA and others.

 - In case of a quarterly change to be made in the payment of employees, you can consider making a quarter-to-date (QTD) adjustment instead of the year-to-date.